This policy sets out how the College handles personal information about people in line with the current data protection legislation and guidance.

 The College considers the lawful and correct treatment of such personal information as essential to the efficient and successful conduct of its business.
 It also recognises that it is crucial to fostering and maintaining the confidence of its main stakeholders and the wider public in the College and its operations.

-The College is committed to ensuring that it treats personal information lawfully and correctly, and recognises that there are safeguards to ensure this in the Data Protection Act 1998.
+The College is committed to ensuring that it treats personal information lawfully and correctly, and recognises that there are safeguards to ensure this in the existing data protection legislation, i.e. Data Protection Act, as well as forthcoming legislation, i.e. General Data Protection Regulation (GDPR) and the proposed Data Protection Act 2018.

 Data protection principles

-The College fully endorses and adheres to the Principles of Data Protection, as enumerated in the Act.
-These are that:
+The College fully endorses and adheres to the Data Protection principles, specifically:

 - Personal information shall be processed fairly and lawfully and, in particular, shall not be processed unless specific conditions are met